 So, how do you have a successful first year of marriage?
-In this post, we will prepare you for any difficulties you may encounter and provide some simple recommendations to help you make the year unforgettable.
+In this post, we will prepare you for any difficulties you may encounter and provide some simple recommendations to help you to cherish your marriage and make the celebration unforgettable.
 First, let’s begin with why the first year can be challenging for you.

 The first year of marriage is sometimes the hardest because you have to move in with a new person, adjust to their tastes, preferences, habits and their lifestyle.

-If you have been with your partner for a long time and your courtship lasted a number of years, even then marriage is a whole new ballgame of sharing your everything with another person.
+If you have been in a partnership for a long time and your courtship lasted a number of years, even then marriage is a whole new ballgame of sharing your everything with another person.

 There may be some highs and lows, but it all depends on how you want to take your marriage forward.
-A little bit of patience, understanding and lots of love for each other can make the beginning of your journey joyous.
+A little bit of patience, devotion, understanding, and lots of love for each other can make the beginning of your journey joyous.

 Do not worry that the first year is ridden with problems.
-Your sweet moments will definitely outweigh the sour ones.
+Your sweet moments of honeymoon will definitely outweigh the sour ones.
 However, it is good to prepare yourself for the not-so-good times.
-Here are the probable difficulties you might face in your marriage:
+Here are the probable difficulties that newlyweds might face in their marriage:

 - Never-ending conflicts: You are still getting used to each other and conflicts might arise even on trivial issues such as keeping the washroom clean.
 However, do not prolong the arguments; take a deep breath and be calm because one of you needs to let it go for the conflict to end.

-- Lack of romance: Your spouse may be too shy to express their love or maybe they are not the romantic type.
+- Lack of romance: Your companion may be too shy to express their love or maybe they are not the romantic type.
 This could result in some disappointment but you can talk to them about your expectations.

 - Selfish behavior: You may feel that your partner is being selfish and ignores you.
 You may communicate your feelings to them.

 - Debt and financial instability: Any unforeseen financial instability or previous debts of your partner can cause a lot of stress in the marriage.